FPCSJames/cordova-plugin-recentscontrol/README.md

 ## Credits

 This plugin was originally created by [internrocket, inc](https://internrocket.com/).
 See License below.
+This fork was created in order to offer standalone control of Recents without touching the status bar, removing possible "duplication of effort" when also using the official StatusBar plugin.

 ## License
 [The MIT License (MIT)](http://www.opensource.org/licenses/mit-license.html)